EthanGreatorex/EthanGreatorex/README.md

 🔭 I’m currently working on my own <a href="https://ethangreatorex.github.io/TerminalWebsiteV2/">website</a><br>🌱 I’m currently learning web development<br>⚡ Fun fact -> I like pineapple on pizza!

 # 📕 Knowledge:
-Im a beginner-medium in python and web development,
+Im a beginner-medium in python and web development <br>
-I have touched slightly on Flask and web scraping,
+I have touched slightly on Flask and web scraping <br>
 I have used python for 4 years as of 2024

+# ⭐ My personal favourite projects:
+A webscraper using flask <a href="https://github.com/EthanGreatorex/EasyArticleFlaskAPP">➡️</a><br>
+My own website <a href="https://ethangreatorex.github.io/TerminalWebsiteV2">➡️</a><br>
+A keylogger using python <a href="https://github.com/EthanGreatorex/KeyLogger/tree/main">➡️</a>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/ethan-greatorex-240983327/)